mickaelpham/java-algorithms/README.md

 * There's some version of the problem that is simple enough that the routine can solve it, and return, without calling itself.

+Recursion is the progamming equivalent of mathematical induction.
+Mathematical induction is a way of defining something in terms of itself.
+Using induction, we could define the triangular numbers mathematically by saying:

+    tri(n) = 1                       if n = 1
+    tri(n) = n + tri(n-1)            if n > 1

+Defining something in terms of itself may seem circular, but in fact it's perfectly valid, provided there's a **base** case.